marlonbarrios/canonical-page/README.md

 5.-Press download and a video mp4 file will be dowloaded to your computer.

-6.-You may share you video in YoYbe and send me the link to marlon#dance-tech.net
+6.-You may share your video in YoYbe and send me the link to marlon@dance-tech.net

 *INVITATION TO DANCERS AND MOVERS:*